close

 21 June 2022

 Leuven or Louvain (not to be confused with Louvain-la-Neuve) is for us one of the most beautiful historic cities in Belgium.
 A small gem located in the heart of Flemish Brabant east of Brussels.
-This university city, which has remained human-sized, is easily visited on foot or by bike.
+This university city, remaining human-sized, is easily visited on foot or by bike.
 Lively and dynamic, Leuven is today the perfect destination for a cultural, nature or festive weekend close to home.

 We left our luggage there for one night during our cycling trip.
 We spent the afternoon and evening exploring the city on foot.
 In this article, we take you with us to discover our 5 must-sees in Leuven.